Being a parent is often said to be the hardest job of all.

 With 31 million mothers with children under 18 in the US, and nearly half (40%) of them working, it’s critical that employees recognise the value of return to work moms.

 But, it goes beyond entitlement.

-With advances in technology, a shift towards flexible working, and the ability to reskill growing by the day, it’s time that working mothers took center stage for a change.
+With advances in technology, a shift towards flexible working, and the ability to reskill growing by the day, it’s time that working mothers took centre stage for a change.

-UpSkill Coach is an online community helping jobseekers stay relevant and up-to-date.
-Find out more how we can help you get back to work by signing up to www.upskillcoach.com today.
+Upskill Coach is an online community helping jobseekers stay relevant and up-to-date.
+Find a career coach to help you find your dream job today.